thednp/fetch-library-data/llm/vitest.md

 Since Vitest uses Vite config, you can also use any configuration option from [Vite](https://vitejs.dev/config/).
 For example, `define` to define global variables, or `resolve.alias` to define aliases - these options should be defined on the top level, _not_ within a `test` property.

-Configuration options that are not supported inside a [project](/guide/projects) config have \* sign next to them.
+Configuration options that are not supported inside a [workspace](/guide/workspace) project config have \* sign next to them.
 This means they can only be set in the root Vitest config.

 ### include [​](#include)